 If you say that your holiday cottage welcomes children and pets then make sure that you actually do welcome them.
 Leaving some dog biscuits or a little gift for a child is an easy way to show you have thought about your little visitors.

 Make sure you have provisions for both in your property – things like high chairs, dog bowls and children’s toys and books are all very useful to have available.

 Remember happy pets and children means happy parents and your property will stay in their memory for all the right reasons.

 You can get some really lovely diffusers nowadays and adding a subtle scent to your holiday cottage is an easy way to elevate it in the eyes of your guests.

-The sense of small triggers memories and emotions so get your signature scent right (remembering subtlety is key) and you can make guests feel welcome as soon as they walk in the door.
+The sense of smell triggers memories and emotions so get your signature scent right (remembering subtlety is key) and you can make guests feel welcome as soon as they walk in the door.